gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 | * Design alone is not enough   | * Execution often beats design          |
 +--------------------------------+-----------------------------------------+

-Do Everything At Once → Perfect One Objective First
+Do Everything At Once to Perfect One Objective First
 ===================================================
 **Consistency is king.**